kennyfraser/wp-sync-test/_pages/dcos-1-6.md

 *   **Application Health** The health status breakdown is now shown in the application details page.

-# <a name="mesos"></a>DCOS Mesos upgrade
+# <a name="mesos"></a>DCOS Mesos Upgrade

-The Apache Mesos kernel is now at [version 0.27][1]. - [MESOS-1791][2]: Support for resource quota that provides non-revocable resource guarantees without tying reservations to particular Mesos agents.
-Please refer to the quota documentation for more information. - [MESOS-191][3]: Multiple disk support to allow for disk IO intensive applications to achieve reliable, high performance. - [MESOS-4085][4]: Flexible roles with the introduction of implicit roles.
-It deprecates the whitelist functionality that was implemented by specifying --roles during master startup to provide a static list of roles. - [MESOS-2353][5]: Performance improvement of the state endpoint for large clusters. - Furthermore, 167+ bugfixes and improvements made it into this release.
+The Apache Mesos kernel is now at [version 0.27][1].

+*   [MESOS-1791][2]: Support for resource quota that provides non-revocable resource guarantees without tying reservations to particular Mesos agents.
+Please refer to the quota documentation for more information.
+*   [MESOS-191][3]: Multiple disk support to allow for disk IO intensive applications to achieve reliable, high performance.
+*   [MESOS-4085][4]: Flexible roles with the introduction of implicit roles.
+It deprecates the whitelist functionality that was implemented by specifying --roles during master startup to provide a static list of roles.
+*   [MESOS-2353][5]: Performance improvement of the state endpoint for large clusters.
+*   Furthermore, 167+ bugfixes and improvements made it into this release.
 For full release notes with all features and bug fixes, please refer to the [CHANGELOG][6].

 # <a name="known-issues"></a>Known Issues and Limitations